Top 3 Net Lease REIT Picks Of April 2017

 I like to invest in net lease REITs for two main reasons:

-1. They generate very stable and predictable cash flow through long term leases.
+1. They generate very stable and predictable cash flow through long-term leases.

-2. They pay out a large portion of it in dividends to shareholders and may be able to achieve mid-single digit growth by acquiring new properties at a positive spread and increasing rents over time.
+2. They pay out a large portion of it in dividends to shareholders and may be able to achieve mid-single-digit growth by acquiring new properties at a positive spread and increasing rents over time.

 The concept is simple to understand.
-Net Lease REITs raise equity and debt capital and invest it into properties with hopefully strong tenants and very long leases.
+Net lease REITs raise equity and debt capital and invest it into properties with hopefully strong tenants and very long leases.
 By doing this, they earn a positive spread in the form of excess return relative to cost of capital that can then be paid out to shareholders.

 Many REITs have specialized in this sector and produced outstanding results for their shareholders.
 I recently outlined the story of Realty Income (NYSE:O), which managed to return close to 17% per year to its shareholders since 2000, despite the massive crash of the financial crisis!
 Such performance has not surprisingly gained the interest of investors who have now bid up the prices of many net lease REITs, in particular the larger and most famous ones.